jancervenka/acf/README.md

-The metric is a weighted mean of percentile-ranked recommendations (`rank_ui = 0` says that item `i` is the first to be recommended for user `u` and item `j` with `rank_uj = 1` is the last to be recommended) where the weights are the feedback values from `R` user-item matrix.
+The metric is a weighted mean of percentile-ranked recommendations (`rank_ui = 0` says that item `i` is the first to be recommended for user `u` and item `j` with `rank_uj = 1` is the last to be recommended) where the weights are the actual feedback values from `R` user-item matrix.

 ```python
 interactions_test = pd.read_csv('intercations_test.csv')